shdown/luastatus/README.md

 files.

 If `-b` argument contains a slash, it is treated as a path to a shared library.
-If it does not, the program tries to load `<argument>.so` from the directory configured at the build time (CMake `BARLIBS_DIR` variable, defaults to `${CMAKE_INSTALL_PREFIX}/lib/luastatus/barlibs`).
+If it does not, luastatus tries to load `<argument>.so` from the directory configured at the build time (CMake `BARLIBS_DIR` variable, defaults to `${CMAKE_INSTALL_PREFIX}/lib/luastatus/barlibs`).